sannidhi27/cse15l-lab-reports/lab3.md

 2. `find "name" type -d/-f`
 (Source: adamtheautomator.com)
 To specifically find files and directories as well as their paths.
-> Example 1:
+* Example 1:
 Here I used the function to find the all of the directories within technical as well as their paths.
+This is useful to verify the status and paths of directories. directories.
-> Command Line:
+Command Line:
 ```
 sannidhikrovvidi@Sannidhis-MacBook-Pro technical % find . -type d
 ```
-> Output:
+Output:
 ```
 .
 ./government